-I’ve avoided Marbella in summer for years, disliking both large crowds and tasteless displays of wealth.
-I have no interest in golf either.
-But the old town, the casco antiguo, is another world, away from the tawdriness of Puerto Banus or the clipped nitrated golf courses.
+In the past, I’ve avoided Marbella in summer, disliking huge crowds.
+But the old town, the casco antiguo, is another world, away from the in-your-face glamour of Puerto Banus or the clipped greens of golf courses.
 It is unmistakably Spanish, Andalusian, and wears its history with lighthearted pride.

 Far from having been the plain fishing village some people think it, Marbella seems to have been a commercial and tourist settlement from the time of the Phoenicians.
 These restless travellers established trading posts and small colonies all along the Mediterranean coast in the 1600s BC, doing business with the local Iberians and, no doubt (as their Lebanese descendants do today), enjoying the sweetness of life in this Western Mediterranean haven, bringing a whiff of raffish adventure that never left Marbella.
 A few centuries later, and animated by the same spirit, Greek traders and mariners established commercial posts and a settlement.